alibaba/nacos/README.md

 ## Contributing

 Contributors are welcomed to join Nacos project.
- - Please check [contributing guide](https://github.com/alibaba/nacos/blob/master/CONTRIBUTING.md) about how to contribute to this project.
+Please check [CONTRIBUTING](https://github.com/alibaba/nacos/blob/master/CONTRIBUTING.md) about how to contribute to this project.

 ## Other Related Project Repositories